≡ Menu

 10. Set Aside Reading Time to Become a Better Writer

-Ask any good writer for tips on how to become a better writer and they will tell you to read more.
-Read more books by great writers, read more articles by great journalists and read more engineering industry literature from respected writers in the field.
-Take note of how great writers take a complicated subject matter and make it understandable for the average Joe.
+Ask any good writer for tips on how to become a better writer, and they will tell you to read more.
+Read more books by great writers, read more articles by great journalists, and read more engineering industry literature from respected writers in the field.
+Take note of how great writers take complicated subject matter and make it understandable for the average person.
 Remember, the written word is your tangible evidence of output.
-If documents are difficult to read they will not convey the intended message, and the vision will be misconstrued.
+If documents are difficult to read, they will not convey the intended message, and the vision will be misconstrued.

 Becoming a world-class engineer is about striving for best practice.
-This best-practice must encompass all areas of your work, which includes your writing skills.
+This best practice must encompass all areas of your work, including your writing skills.
 Ignoring the power of the written word could cost you valuable career progression.
 Start becoming a better writer today.